Policy on Access to Electronic Records

 - For access to voice mail or call record details, the IT department will provide a file or media with the requested data in a .wav format (for voice mail) and a .txt format for call record details.

-- For access to files on the College’s Secure File Sharing system, Box, the requestor will be granted access to the specific folders as a Co-Owner of the folder(s) including read, edit, and download rights.
+- For access to files on the university’s Secure File Sharing system, Box, the requestor will be granted access to the specific folders as a Co-Owner of the folder(s) including read, edit, and download rights.

-- For access to network logs, voice mail, call detail, or internet flow records IT will make the files available via a shared, secured folder on Box.
+- For access to network logs, voice mail, call detail, or Internet flow records IT will make the files available via a shared, secured folder on Box.

 “No user shall have any expectation of privacy in any message, file, image or data created, sent, retrieved, received, or posted in the use of the Commonwealth’s equipment and/or access.
 Agencies have a right to monitor any and all aspects of electronic communications and social media usage.
 Such monitoring may occur at any time, without notice, and without the user’s permission.”